meh/ruby-fuse/README.md

 FUSE bindings for Ruby with FFI
 ===============================

-Because I'm bored and lazy.
+Because I'm bored, lazy and hungry.